aseichter2007/ClipboardConqueror/readme.md

 z-runClipboardConqueror.bat

-If Clipboard Conqueror closes on launch in windows, ensure you have Node installed, if the Clipboard Conqueror seems unresponsive, make sure Koboldcpp is running and type rs then press enter in the Clipboard Conqueror console window to restart the application especially if any errors are displayed.
+If Clipboard Conqueror closes on launch in windows, ensure you have Node installed, if Clipboard Conqueror seems unresponsive, make sure Koboldcpp is running and type rs then press enter in the Clipboard Conqueror console window to restart the application especially if any errors are displayed.

 I recommend fresh clones for updates, or you might overwrite settings you liked.

 If CC seems hung, copy text with no invoke and try again.

-currently the entire settings for my app are in setup.js, uncomment or add the correct instruction format to the keys required for non ChatML model support. setup.js writes files for each type of setting.
+currently the entire settings for my app are in setup.js, uncomment or add the correct instruction format to the keys required for non ChatML model support.
+Set instruct in 0endpoints.json for easy switching. setup.js writes files for each type of setting.
 If formatting errors are introduced in those files, they are overwritten with the defaults.